gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-how-it-works.md

 Fortunately we can pass it more info.
 We define “varyings” for each value we want to pass from the vertex shader to the fragment shader.

-As a simple example, let's just pass the clipspace coordinates we computed directly from the vertex shader to the fragment shader.
+As a simple example, let's just pass the clip space coordinates we computed directly from the vertex shader to the fragment shader.

 We'll draw with a simple triangle.
 Continuing from our